gorenje/node-red-contrib-introspection/README.md

 Disappointments:

 - Font-awesome icons, because they use the font-awesome font, aren't inlined and therefore aren't available in external tools.
 If the font-awesome fonts are installed on the system icons do work in Inkscape and browser.
-- Because a double click is required, any highlights in the workflow are lost (i.e. link-in/out highlights showing the other tab names disappears)
 - Limited testing: Firefox & Opera (on mac), your mileage might vary
 - No error checking - network requests are assumed to work

+Since version 0.0.5 the Screenshot node takes one input.
+That input will trigger the node to take a screenshot *without double clicking to open the tray*.
+The intention is to have an inject trigger regularly so that screenshots are made automagically and flows can have highlights.
+Screenshots are then posted to the endpoint `/screenshot` (this can be captured with a http-in node) and data is post as a json object `{ d: <svgdata> }`.

+There is an example [flow](/examples/trigger-and-save-screenshot.json) that demonstrates this feature.
+The author is aware that this is dangerously close to enabling spyware for flow modification, please see the [LICENSE](/LICENSE) and behaviour.

 ## Examples

-There is a single example flow contained in the package.
+There are some example flow contained in the package.
 There are also examples to be found online:

 - [Orphans](https://demo.openmindmap.org/omm/#flow/3ebb65fdbecb182e) - node is top left of flow or search for `type:Orphans`
 - [Seeker](https://demo.openmindmap.org/omm/#flow/40ea5f2aea6592ae) - top left and the [Sink](https://demo.openmindmap.org/omm/#flow/459c271a96458c7c) - top right